 The Clean Air Delivery Rate, mentioned earlier, is a measurement of how quickly an air purifier can clean the air in a specific room size and is typically expressed in cubic feet per minute for smoke, dust, and pollen.

-Explore Additional Features and Technologies
+Explore Additional Features And Technologies

 Modern air purifiers have features like pre-filters, smart sensors, and app connectivity.
 Pre-filters can extend the life of the main filter and reduce maintenance frequency.